nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 safety of the team and all others interacting with the robot as well as the addition of ethical standards.

+    - The wall wart bought with the TalentCell battery abides by this standard.

 ### **Software:**

 - Shall represent knowledge using IEEE standard IEEE